Isle of Wight Guru

 The Isle of Wight isn’t quite as remote and cut off as you might think.
 If you're looking for a Tom Hanks in Castaway experience then you might have got the wrong ferry.

 The Isle of Wight is only a few miles from Southampton and Portsmouth and it’s certainly easier to get to than the Isle of Man, Guernsey or the Scilly Isles.
-The car ferry companies are Wightlink and Red Funnel.
+The ferries take from 10-60 minutes and they're run by Wightlink, Red Funnel and Hovertravel (this one is foot passengers only).

 Red Funnel run ferry services between Southampton and the Isle of Wight